 b.
 John married a second time.

 By specifying countability and thus making count quantifier and numerals applicable, time has the semantic function of a numeral classifier.
-Numeral classifiers are kind of count expressions whose application to nouns ensures countability in languages like Mandarin Chinese, which lacks a morphosyntactic masscount distinction.
+Numeral classifiers are kind of count expressions whose application to nouns ensures countability in languages like Mandarin Chinese, which lacks a morphosyntactic mass-count distinction.
 In fact, times has the syntactic properties and the semantic function of a numeral classifier (Doetjes 1997, Landman 2006).
-Times ensures the countability of event units on the basis of three conditions obtaining, illustrated in (6):
+Times ensures the countability of event units on the basis of three conditions obtaining, illustrated in (66):

-(6) The meaning of the event classifier time
+(66) The meaning of the event classifier time